Sahil-796/pdflens/README.md

 * **FastAPI Server**: A stateless Python service that exposes endpoints for all AI-related tasks.
 It is never directly accessed by the end-user.
 Its sole purpose is to receive requests from the Next.js BFF, perform complex operations using LangChain and the Gemini API, and return the result.

-*(A diagram illustrating the flow between Client -> Next.js -> FastAPI -> Databases/Services should be embedded here.)*

 ### Core Workflows